ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 #### Ordered {#send-ordered}

 Ordered is a boolean property.
-If true, this Message should be delivered after the last Message passed to the same Connection via the Send action; if false, this Message may be delivered out of order.
+If true, this Message should be delivered after the last Message passed to the same Connection via the Send Action; if false, this Message may be delivered out of order.

 #### Idempotent {#send-idempotent}

 Idempotent is a boolean property.
-If true, the application-layer entity in the Message is safe to send to the remote endpoint more than once for a single Send action.
+If true, the application-layer entity in the Message is safe to send to the remote endpoint more than once for a single Send Action.
 It is used to mark data safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Message multiple times.